In Brexit Britain, battling home lenders chase risk and pensioners

 “We’re financially very strong and secure, with the highest risk-based capital of the UK’s top 20 lenders and loan impairments that are not only amongst the lowest in the industry but continue to get lower,” Coventry said in a statement.

-CYBG told investors it would not join the mortgages arms race but prioritize growth in business and unsecured lending.
+CYBG told investors it would not join the mortgages arms race but prioritise growth in business and unsecured lending.

 It raised the pricing of its home loans this year and is committing only to holding its market share at around 4%.